Lartu/ldpl/CONTRIBUTING.md

 If you are submiting a drawing, feel free to take any artistic license you like.
 "Look mom, I drew the LDPL dragon!".

-If you are submitin LDPL fanfiction, please ask yourself why am I doing this.
+If you are submiting LDPL fanfiction, please ask yourself why am I doing this.
 Then kindly create a pull request.

 ### Links to external documentation, mailing lists, or a code of conduct.